International Graduate Entrepreneur Program

 - Secondly, must be living within a 50 km radius of your business location.

 - Also, be actively involved in the day to day operations of your business.

 - Besides, SINP does not allow you to run your business from outside Saskatchewan or Canada or from another country.
 You must be living for a minimum of 75% of the time on a valid work permit in the province (minimum 15 months out of 20 months).

 The following businesses can not apply under the International Graduate Entrepreneur Program:

 - Wholesale trading businesses, where goods or merchandise are bought in Canada or internationally, resold without any change, whether in Canada or internationally.

 - Any business which is in a multi-business retail condo/location/project or business incubator.
 The non-operational one, and/or is targeted or dependent on SINP applicant for business investment or operations.

 - Any ‘Non-Arm’s Length’ transaction with regards to any business investment or purchase of a business.

-- A business which is previously owned by a SINP Entrepreneur or Immigrant Graduate Entrepreneur applicant.
+- A business that is previously owned by a SINP Entrepreneur or Immigrant Graduate Entrepreneur applicant.

 - Joint business venture or partnership with a past SINP Entrepreneur category applicant.
-SINP only allows business venture or partnership with new International Entrepreneur Graduate applicants.
+SINP only allows business venture or partnerships with new International Entrepreneur Graduate applicants.